AmanSong/final-year-project/README.md

 To run this code, download the required python libraries via pip.
 Make sure to have at least Python 3.11.6 and the do:

+suggested to use
+"pythom -m venv venv"
+To create a python virtual enviorment for the requirements

 "pip -r requirements.txt"

 This will then download all necessary pip libraries to run the backend code.